nihalavi/creative-sense/README.md

     <img id="Total_Amount_Funded" src="Total_Amount_Funded.JPG" alt="Total_Amount_Funded">

-	c.
-The amount invested was given as amount committed to the loan The duration for this loan was calculated using the month when loan was funded and the month when the last payment was received

-            Duration of the Loan in Years=t=(Month Last Payment Received-Loan Issue month)/12

-	d.
-The amount invested was given as amount committed to the loan With this information, we had the calculations for the 		response variable: rate of return

-    	Rate of Return=r= ((Total Net Amount Received,A)/(Total Amount Funded,P))^((1/t) )-1

 Below is a plot of distribution of rate of return for all loans, 42,452.
 As we see, there are several loans where an investor lost all of the funding amount

 <img id="Rate_of_Return_Distribution" src="Rate_of_Return_Distribution.png" alt="Rate_of_Return_Distribution">